irisw0219/COVID19-Timeseries-Data-Viz/README.md

 ## COVID19-Timeseries-Data-Viz
-This tutorial was developed for recreating one of the most classic Financial Times coronavirus trackers using JHU time series data in R.
+This tutorial was developed for recreating two of the most classic Financial Times coronavirus trackers using JHU time series data in R.

 ## Getting Started